jranaraki/steps/README.md

 ## How it works

 When a new accelerometer datapoint becomes available, it is fed into `calMag` function to calculate magnitude.
-Then, every one second, if at least 60 magnitude values are accumulated, the process of counting steps starts.
+Then, every one second, if at least 60 magnitude values are accumulated, the process of counting steps starts by calling `countSteps`.
 First, the average of the collected magnitudes is calculated and subtracted from each point.
 Then, the resulting values are compared with a constant value of eight, approximating the standard deviation of magnitude when walking.
 However, to have a more reliable result, an algorithm is required to detect walking and then calculate the standard deviation of the collected magnitudes over time.

 ## Test cases